voximity/raytracer/sdl/README.md

 * Colors, which are constructed with the familiar function call syntax `color(r, g, b)`, where r, g, and b are numbers from 0-255
 * Dictionaries, which are constructed much like JSON objects.
 They are wrapped in curly braces and are a collection of comma-separated key-values, like `{key: value, another_key: another_value}`

+## Variables

+In any scope, variables can be set simply with the syntax `identifer = value`, like `tau = mul(PI, 2)`.
+Local variables can be declared by prefixing the keyword `let`, i.e. `let y = mul(2, x)`.
+Variables can be updated in scopes of the same or greater depth by omitting the `let` keyword.

+Later, the variable can be used in dictionaries as values, as function arguments, and so on.

+Variables declared in nested scopes are *always* local.
+Variables declared in a nested scope will shadow variables of the same name in a higher scope.

+## Constants

+A few constants are provided, such as

+* `PI` is pi
+* `TAU` is double pi
+* `E` is Euler's constant

 ## Functions

 There are a number of functions that can be used as values.